gabrielfalcao/lettuce/README.md

 5. I personally don't like mixing many languages in small projects.
 Keeping all in python is better.
 6. I love python, and ever did.
 But I also ever missed something that make writing tests easier and funnier.
 7. I like [nose](http://code.google.com/p/python-nose/), which is a unittest pythonic framework.
 However, as the project I work on grows, so do the tests, and it becomes harder to understand them.

+# Special thanks

+1. [Cucumber](http://cukes.info/) crew, for creating such a AWESOME project, and for inspiring [Lettuce](http://lettuce.it/).
+2. [Tatiana](http://github.com/tatiana) for helping a lot with documentation